hop-protocol/contracts/README.md

 The Hop protocol provides a scalable rollup-to-rollup General Token Bridge using a two-pronged approach:

-1. Create a cross-network bridge token that can be quickly and economically moved from rollup to rollup or claimed on layer-1 for its underlying asset.
+1. Create a cross-network bridge token that can be quickly and economically moved from rollup to rollup or claimed on L1 for its underlying asset.
 2. Use Automated Market Makers to swap between each bridge token and its corresponding Canonical Tokens on each rollup in order to dynamically price liquidity and incentivize the rebalancing of liquidity across the network.

 The combined approach allows users to quickly and trustlessly swap between layer-2 Canonical Tokens using the specialized bridge token as an intermediary asset.

 A bonder posts their funds as collateral for the system, which effectively fronts liquidity for users to easily transfer throughout each layer.
 All transferred funds are tracked and and the system will always have funds that account for all assets within the Hop ecosystem.
-Transfers are fully settled and bonders credits restored when the canonical L2 checkpoints their state onto L1.
+Transfers are fully settled and bonders credits restored when the sending layer-2 checkpoints their state onto layer-1.

-Invalid transfers can be challenged by anyone.
-Challenges require a challenged to put up stake and wait until the challenged transfer is fully settled.
+Transfers can be challenged by anyone.
+Challenges require a challenger to put up stake and wait until the challenged transfer is fully settled.
 If the challenge is won, the challenger is paid out their initial stake plus some.
 If it is lost, the challenge stake gets credited to the system.

 ### Contracts

 #### Bridges

-**Accounting.sol** - Abstract contract that is responsible for the accounting of the L1 and L2 bridges.
+**Accounting.sol** - Abstract contract that is responsible for the accounting of the layer-1 and layer-2 bridges.
 A bonder can stake or unstake their funds using functions in this contract.
 All credits and debits are accounted accounted for and updated in this contract.

 **Bridge.sol** - Abstract contract that inherits `Accounting.sol` and has the base, shared functionality for `L1_Bridge.sol` and `L2_Bridge.sol`.
 This contract's main functionality is to handle user withdrawals on any chain.
 It is also responsible for settling withdrawals and updating a bonder's credit.
 This contract has helper functions to retrieve data related to transfers.

 **L1_BridgeConfig.sol** - This contract contains getters and setters for L1_Bridge related variables.
 Most of these variables are associated with challenges.

 **L1_Bridge.sol** - This contract inherits `Bridge.sol` and `L1_BridgeConfig.sol`.
 There are four main entities that will use this contract and four main functionalities within it.
-A **user** can use this contract to send tokens to an L2.
+A **user** can use this contract to send tokens to a layer-2.
 A **bonder** can use this contract to bond transfer roots.
 An **off-chain node** will use this contract to confirm transfer roots. **Anyone** can challenge and resolve a transfer bond.

 **L2_Bridge.sol** - This abstract contract inherits `Bridge.sol` and `ERC20.sol`.
 Similar to `L1_Bridge.sol`, there are four entities that will use this contract with four main functionalities within in.
-A **user** can use this contract to send tokens to either an L1 or an L2.
+A **user** can use this contract to send tokens to either a layer-1 or a layer-2.
 They can also withdraw their tokens on an L2 through this contract.
 A **bonder** can bond a withdrawal on behalf of a user.
-An **off-chain node** will use this contract to mint new H Tokens.
+An **off-chain node** will use this contract to mint new h Tokens.
 The **governance** entity can set various parameters.

 This contract is also an ERC20 contract that represents as an h token.
 Each mainnet token is represented 1:1 by an h token (e.g., 1 mainnet DAI has a corresponding hDAI).
 This bridge handles the minting/burning, transfers, and all ERC20 related functionality of these h tokens.

-**L2_ArbitrumBridge.sol / L2_OptimismBridge.sol** - These contracts inherit `L2_Bridge.sol` and add L2 specific implementation details.
-These are the contracts that will be deployed on each L2.
+**L2_ArbitrumBridge.sol / L2_OptimismBridge.sol** - These contracts inherit `L2_Bridge.sol` and add layer-2 specific implementation details.
+These are the contracts that will be deployed on each layer-2.

 ### Definitions